-verybody wants their website to look pretty.
+Everybody wants their website to look pretty.
 That usually means having pretty images.
 It also means you need to optimize images for speed.

 Images are an essential part of a website.
-But, when used improperly, images can undermine the visitor experience of your website… which undermine the very goal of having a pretty website.
+But, when used improperly, images can undermine the visitor experience of your website… which undermines the very goal of having a pretty website.

 No matter how beautiful the site, if it’s too slow, people won’t appreciate it.
 When it comes to conversions, slow and steady doesn’t win the race.
 If your site isn’t loading quickly, then you aren’t going to get the traffic you want.

 One of the best ways to get a faster website is to optimize images for speed.
-So, let’s take a look at your use of images.
+So, let’s take a look at your images.

 That being said: Images should still be among the first elements you look at when determining how to optimize your site.